 How to use the search bar effectively

 The search bar can be located by tapping in the Primephonic app in the menu at the bottom of the screen on Search.
 The search bar can then be located at the top of the screen.
-On our web-player https://play.primephonic.com/, you can find the search bar immediately in the top right corner of the screen.
+On our web-player https://play.primephonic.com/, you can find the Search button in the menu on the left side of the screen.

 Let's enter a simple search term into the search bar.
 We will use Bruckner as an example.
 The search results are very general, but you will be able to spot different layers in the search results:

 - Composers: here you can navigate to Bruckner's overview page where all his compositions are gathered.

 - Artists: this category contains artists/ensembles with a name matching the search term.
 In this case, there are two artists/ensembles with Bruckner in the name.

 - Works: contains some overview pages of Bruckner's compositions.
 Navigate here if you want a full overview of all available recordings of a specific composition.

 - Playlists: if there are any playlists matching your search term, it will be available here.

 - Albums: you can find immediately some albums matching your search term here.